Plot point mesh

 Please follow the instructions below when entering own_coordinates:

-For displaying 3D rgl plot, the own_coordinates must contain the x, y and z coordinates of the sensors, otherwise the function does not work correctly.
+For displaying 3D rgl plot, the own_coordinates must contain the D3 part with x, y and z coordinates of the sensors, otherwise the function does not work correctly.

 The order of elements in names_vec must be consistent with elements of own_coordinates.